-Last week, lawmakers introduced bipartisan legislation to help address the addiction crisis.
-These bills – known as the Opioid Prevention and Patient Safety Act (OPPS Act/HR 2062) in the House and the Protecting Jessica Grubb’s Legacy Act (S 1012) in the Senate – ensure that medical providers have access to the full medical history of patients suffering from substance use disorders.
-These bills passed the House in the last congress, but ultimately did not become law due to being stalled in the Senate.
+These bills and the Protecting Jessica Grubb’s Legacy Act (S 1012) in the Senate – ensure that medical providers have access to the full medical history of patients suffering from substance use disorders.
 Their re-introduction offers an important opportunity to improve our ability to treat substance use disorders.
-We encourage interested parties to take action – here is some additional background on the bill and pointers on how to reach out to your representatives & senators.
+We encourage interested parties to take action – here is some additional background on the bill and pointers on how to reach out to your representatives and senators.

 The bipartisan OPPS Act would function to align 42 CFR Part 2 (Part 2) with HIPAA’s consent requirements for the purposes of treatment, payment, and healthcare operations (TPO).
 This would finally permit federally assisted substance use disorder providers (like Centerstone) to have access to the full patient record.
 Additionally, it would allow federally assisted substance use disorder (SUD) providers to share their patients’ SUD records with other covered entities in order to ensure their patients receive safe, integrated, and whole-person care.